Hubble tension as a window on the gravitation of the dark matter sector: Exploration of a family of models: Comparison to observations

 It can first be checked from Fig.~\ref{fig:residuals} that the best fits for all models fit well the CMB patterns as expected from earlier discussions.
 Their residuals with the CMB data are as good as those of the $\Lambda$CDM best fit.
 For these best fits, the preferred parameters correspond to sound horizons which are extremely similar to the $\Lambda$CDM best fit within the same set of data, ensuring that the $\chi^2$ for CMB data is not degraded significantly even though our priors allow our model to have a modified sound horizon.
 Then, Fig.~\ref{fig:Pkratio} provides some insight on the matter power spectrum.
 Since the modes growth is almost unaffected, it is very similar to the $\Lambda$CDM power spectrum below its peak while it has slighlty more power on small scales beyond the peak.
-As a consequence, it does not significantly affect $S_8$, which is a positive feature of this class of models.
+Since $\Omega_{\rm m}$ is decreased by the coupling with the scalar field, $S_8$ increases only marginally, which is a positive feature of this class of models.

 The $\Lambda\beta$CDM being the simplest model, we start by discussing the marginal distributions of all its relevant cosmological parameters presented in Fig.~\ref{fig:triangleharmonicfull}, with the different combinations of BAO data detailed above.
 For the two other models $\Lambda\lambda$CDM and $\Lambda(\beta,\lambda)$CDM, we only show the marginal distributions on a reduced set of parameters in Fig.~\ref{fig:tri23}.
 All models share the same properties of a lower $\Omega_{\rm m}$ as expected, a younger universe and a lower tension with SH0ES on $H_0$.
 The constraints on the cosmological parameters are gathered in Table~\ref{tab:1} and we summarized the best fit parameters of the four models in Table~\ref{tab:2}.
 They lead to similar constraints, all sharing the same trends that we discuss in more details for the $\Lambda\beta$CDM.